 Each State Party may seek the inscription on the World Heritage List of cultural (monuments, groups of buildings and sites) and natural heritage (natural features, geological and physiographical formations, natural sites) which is situated on its territory and is of an outstanding value

-For States Parties, as to the preparation of nominations, implementation and compliance with the Convention
+For States Parties, as to the preparation and presentation of nominations, implementation and compliance with the Convention, special requests, assistance, World Heritage in Danger, deletion of properties from the World Heritage List

 Duties to protect for the territorial States Parties and duties of the international community as a whole to cooperate

-Such duties can be far-reaching and impact also on the obligations of a state as to the cultural and natural resources on its territory with regard to other states or foreign investors in international economic and investment law
+Such duties can be far-reaching and impact also on the obligations of a state as to the cultural and natural resources on its territory with regard to nationals, other states or foreign investors in international economic and investment law

 As to his publications specifically on the World Heritage Convention, see